keboola/developers-docs/extend/common-interface/folders.md

 * TOC
 {:toc}

-Data folders are one of the [possible channels](/extend/common-interface/) to exchange data between your application and Keboola Connection.
+Data folders are one of the [possible channels](/extend/common-interface/) to exchange data between your application and Keboola Connection (KBC).

 ## /data/ Root Folder